Ocean Mesoscale Eddies

 Up until the late 1960s, oceanographers thought of the ocean circulation as consisting of slowly moving interior gyres and fast moving boundary currents.
 However, as illustrated in the animation to the left, the ocean circulation also contains vigorous eddies at spatial scales from roughly 100 km and smaller, evolving over time scales from weeks to months.
 These eddies are important in establishing the ocean’s circulation and tracer properties.
 In the animation above, much of mean transport through the Mozambique channel separating Southern Africa from Madagascar is actually carried by drifting eddies corresponding to deep lenses of lighter water.
 When the circulation is averaged over time, these time-varying flows actually result in significant net transport- a process often referred to as rectification.

-Research at GFDL aims to understand and represent the net effects of eddies on the large-scale climate.
+Research at GFDL aims to understand and represent the net effects of eddies on the large-scale earth system.
 We approach the problem in two ways.

 - Parameterizing the effect of small-scale eddies on the large-scale structure, by relating the transport of key properties to the large-scale density field.
 Examples include work to develop a new representation of the effects of mesoscale eddies as part of the Eddy-Mixed Layer Climate Process Team, work to understand the net effect of eddies and wind on biogeochemical processes, and idealized studies comparing eddying and non-eddying solutions.